subshell/helm-charts/charts/gateway/README.md

 ## Notes

-- When using a regional load balancer then the IP address must be regional too.
+- Google Cloud: When using a regional load balancer then the IP address must be regional too.
 When using a global load balancer use a global IP address.

 ## Example values.yaml